core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Upon expiration of the group keying material as indicated in the informative response by the 'exp' parameter (if present) and the 'exi' parameter:

 * The server MUST stop using the keying material and MUST cancel the group observations for which that keying material is used (see {{ssec-server-side-cancellation}} and {{ssec-server-side-cancellation-oscore}}).
-If the server creates a new group observation as a replacement or follow-up using the same OSCORE group:
+If the server creates a new group observation as a replacement or follow-up using the same OSCORE group, then the following applies:

    - The server MUST update the OSCORE Master Secret.